ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT9: Optionally, specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{gid-post}}).

 * OPT10: Optionally, specify how the identifier of the sender's public key is included in the group request (see {{update-pub-key}}).

+* OPT11: Optionally, specify additional identifiers of error types, as values of the 'error' field in an error response from the KDC.

 # Document Updates # {#sec-document-updates}